Cyril Ramaphosa Responds After Grade 7 Pupils Called Him Cupcake, South Africa Divided

 In a recent video, Cyril Ramaphosa addressed the Social Justice Summit attendees after being called by his nickname at the event.
 The video of Cyril Ramaphosa's response received mixed reactions.

-A TikTok video shared by @lisakanya_ashley_venna shows Cyril Ramaphosa addressing the fact that he was called by his nickname, Cupcake, by a kid in grade 7.
-Although Ramaphosa did not repeat the nickname, he acknowledged that the little girl called him by the name and said that he finally had a response.
-He said when someone calls him Cupcake, he says "Eat cake".
+A TikTok video shared by @lisakanya_ashley_venna shows Cyril Ramaphosa addressing the fact that he was called by his nickname, Cupcake, by a kid in Grade 7.
+Although Ramaphosa did not repeat the nickname, he acknowledged that the little girl called him Cupcake and revealed that he finally settled on a response.
+He said when someone calls him Cupcake, he says, "Eat cake".
 The crowd laughed in response to President Ramaphosa.

 Read also